Caution: uncheck this box if you are on a public computer (e.g. Hotel, Coffee Shop)

 Occasionally, teachers or volunteers may suggest that it’s necessary for a parent to stay on-site while a student is at PHS.
 As a member of a cooperative endeavor, I agree to abide by that suggestion if needed for the benefit of my student and others.

-Planet Homeschool is a homeschool cooperative which means that we are a group of families working together to create a vibrant, welcoming learning community.
-There is no school board, no principal, no administrative staff, no school nurse, no school counselor, and no custodian.
+Planet Homeschool is a homeschool cooperative, which means that we are a group of families working together to create a vibrant, welcoming learning community.
 Because we are a co-op that runs on volunteer energy and has no paid staff, we rely on all members to do their required volunteer hours.

-The volunteer requirement for fall semester is 6 hours.
+The minimum volunteer requirement for fall semester is 6 hours.
 For the longer spring semester, the requirement is 8 hours.
 These hours may be adjusted slightly during the academic year if needed to keep the co-op functioning.

 During semesters when the co-op holds on-site classes, the volunteer requirement is most commonly filled by doing two-hour shifts as on-site parent monitors.
 On-site parent monitors greet visitors, help students find needed items, call parents if needed, and very occasionally address behavior issues outside of classrooms.
 If I am unable to volunteer on-site, I agree to work with the volunteer coordinator(s) to find an alternate way to serve the co-op.

 Student behavioral issues are rare at PHS, and most parent volunteer shifts go smoothly and uneventfully.
 However, if a need arises to speak to a student about a behavior issue, I agree to try to take a restorative, compassionate approach rather than a punitive, shaming approach.
-That means starting by using short, simple affective statements to let students know how their actions are affecting others.
-For example, “Your conversation is getting too loud and it’s making it hard for the class across the hall to concentrate.
-Could you please talk more quietly?” or “Jokes that stereotype gay people can make people feel unsafe and unwelcome at PHS, so please don’t tell them here.”
+That means starting by using short, simple statements to let students know how their actions are affecting others.
+For example, “Your conversation is getting loud and it’s making it hard for the class across the hall to concentrate.
+Could you please talk more quietly?” or “Jokes that stereotype gay people make people feel unsafe and unwelcome at PHS, so please don’t tell them here.”

 If a quick reminder or short conversation doesn’t resolve the issue, volunteers can consult a more experienced PHS volunteer or one of the PHS lead volunteers for further help.
 They can also call a student’s parents for help using the directory on-site at PHS.
-The next step if a problem doesn’t get resolved would be for the people most directly impacted to meet to work out a solution together, either on their own or with support from PHS volunteers trained in restorative practices.
+The next step if a problem doesn’t get resolved would be for the people most directly impacted to meet to work out a solution together, either on their own or with support from PHS volunteers.
 If a student adversely affected by another student’s actions doesn’t want to meet in person, they will not be required to do so, but their parents will be expected to speak on their student’s behalf.

 If my student or I have a conflict with another member of our community, I understand that the best approach, if possible, is for me to speak directly to the person or people involved in the conflict.
 Addressing small problems before they escalate into big ones keeps our community healthier, stronger, and more peaceful.

 No one at PHS has the role of a principal or school counselor, and lead volunteers at PHS have limited power to solve problems that are best worked out by the people most directly involved in those problems.
-Some members of PHS have volunteered to receive restorative practices and conflict resolution training, and they are willing to help support others through a conflict resolution process on request via an email to email@example.com.
+However, I understand that if I can't or don't feel able to resolve a problem on my own, I can ask for help via an email to [email protected].